 Effective June 1, 2012, the Company formed and launched a managed joint venture, Tim Re III, a Bermuda domiciled SPI, to provide collateralized reinsurance in respect of a portfolio of Florida reinstatement premium protection ("RPP") contracts.
 The original business was written by Renaissance Reinsurance and DaVinci, and included \$41.1 million of gross premiums written incepting June 1, 2012 and Renaissance Reinsurance and DaVinci ceded \$37.7 million to Tim Re III under a fully-collateralized reinsurance contract.
 In conjunction with the formation and launch of Tim Re III, \$44.8 million of non-voting Class B shares were sold to external investors.
 Additionally, \$10.3 million of the non-voting Class B shares were acquired by the Company, representing an 18.6% ownership interest in Tim Re III.
-The Class B shares participate in substantially all of the profits or losses of Tim Re III while the Class B shares remain outstanding.
+The Class B shareholders participate in substantially all of the profits or losses of Tim Re III while the Class B shares remain outstanding.
 The holders of Class B shares indemnify Tim Re III against losses relating to insurance risk and therefore these shares have been accounted for as prospective reinsurance under FASB ASC Topic Financial Services - Insurance.
 In addition, another third party investor supplied \$5.2 million of capital through a reinsurance participation with Renaissance Reinsurance and DaVinci, alongside Tim Re III.
 Inclusive of the reinsurance participation, the Company had a 17.1% participation in the original risks assumed by Renaissance Reinsurance and DaVinci related to Tim Re III.
 Both Tim Re III and the reinsurance participation were managed by RUM.
 Through RUM, the Company was eligible to receive a potential underwriting profit commission in respect of Tim Re III.
-Tim Re III is consolidated by the Company and all significant inter-company transactions have been eliminated.
+Tim Re III is considered a VIE and the Company is considered the primary beneficiary.
+As a result, Tim Re III is consolidated by the Company and all significant inter-company transactions have been eliminated.